Lincoln Windows Reviews 2025

 Lincoln Windows vs Semco

 Back in 2003 we had over twenty Semco windows installed.
 All of them have wood interior with an aluminum cladding outside and I can’t say we have been disappointed.
 We were so happy that we actually used Semco for our patio door, so that the doors would match our windows.
-We live in Sacramento and we have such hot summers, but our Semco products have never missed a beat.
+Initially, we were worried as we live in Sacramento and we have hot summers.
+However, our Semco products have never missed a beat.
 We had Lincoln windows in a previous home and had the glass replaced without cost, but we found the Semco prices more appealing for this property.
 They were cheaper than Pella and Andersen and came highly recommended.
 Unfortunately the installer that did the installation closed his business, but we still haven’t had any problems and are still able to get Semco windows if we need them.
 Overall a fantastic product.

 Bret – Consumer – from 2021